Rahul171201/Storage-Management-and-Retrieval/README.md

 # Storage-Management-and-Retrieval
-A JAVA based memory management and storage retrieval system design
+A JAVA based document management and retrieval system design

 ## AIM
 Develop an application to manage document storage and retrieval.